 should provide reasons for their refusal in terms of departmental needs or requirements for the efficient organisation of the business.

 An internal company body may be set up in agreement with staff representatives in order to settle any disagreements relating to the assessment of the grounds cited in flexible working hours matters.

 |Limits of the system

 Departmental needs and requirements for the efficient organisation of the business may be used to oppose the employee's or staff representatives' request.
-It is therefore not an absolute right.
+It is therefore not an absolute right, but an option.